 The Underlying Principles of Our Dybuster Software

-The Dybuster learning support programs Calcularis (maths) and Orthograph (spelling) tackle difficulties in different areas, but are based on the same underlying principles.
-The first of these is the use of computers to adapt to the needs of individual learners and present learning content in a variety of ways with the aim of facilitating processing and automation within the brain.
-The second is to enable children to train on a regular, independent basis by means of short training sessions, the results of which can then be overseen and monitored by the supervising adult (teacher/therapist/parent or guardian) using the Coach analysis tool.
+The Dybuster learning support systems Calcularis (maths) and Orthograph (spelling) tackle different subjects but are based on the same underlying principles.
+The first principle is using computers to adapt to the needs of individual learners and presenting learning content in a variety of ways with the aim of facilitating processing and automation within the brain.
+The second is to enable students to train on a regular, independent basis by means of short training sessions, the results of which can then be overseen and monitored by the supervising adult (teacher/therapist/parent or guardian) using the Coach analysis tool.

 The shared underlying principles of the two programs are explained here.

 Neuropsychology and IT

 Our computer-based learning programs have been developed based on several years of intensive research by computer scientists at the Swiss Federal Institute of Technology in Zurich (ETH Zurich) and the Department of Neuropsychology at the University of Zurich.
 Designed for students of all ages and stages in their education, the learning systems work on the basic premise that some pathways within the brain can be inadequately automated due to the insufficient maturity of particular brain regions (especially evident in learning differences such as dyslexia & dyscalculia).
 Based on this, we combined cutting-edge scientific findings to come up with a solution.
 Our multisensory learning systems support the maturing process by enabling the brain to strengthen these pathways via different sensory channels.
 Colours, shapes and sounds are incorporated into the training to activate underdeveloped regions of the brain and compensate where it is needed.
 This activation of multiple senses – also referred to as ‘multisensory learning’ – promotes the efficient storage and retention of new information in the brain.